microsoft/microsoft-ui-xaml/docs/roadmap.md

 | Media Controls                                                              |            |           |       | &#128994; |
 | `<InkCanvas>`                                                                 |            |           |       | &#128994; |
 | `<Map Control>`                                                                |            |           |       | &#129002;     |
-\* For Preview 2: Single  content tree-only.
-Supports C# or C++.
-Includes VSIX-based project templates, XAML Win32 app model support, etc.  This will no longer be a restriction in Preview 3.